bitbank2/ArmbianIO/README.md

 - References GPIO pins by physical pin number
 - Includes functions for detecting presence of and reading status of on-board key/button (not all boards have one)
+- Swig is used to generate Python bindings

 To build the library, simply type 'make' in the terminal.
 To build the sample app, type 'make -f make_demo'.
 This will build the 'demo' executable to show